 The Funeral Rule

-The cost for a typical funeral can range from $7,100 to $8,500, not counting the cemetery and burial costs — and that’s before you add in ‘extras’ like flowers, obituary notices and after-service meals.
+The cost for a typical funeral can range from $7,600 to over $9,000, not counting the cemetery and burial costs — and that’s before you add in ‘extras’ like flowers, obituary notices and after-service meals.

 The FTC Funeral Rule, a federal law enforced by the Federal Trade Commission, makes it easier for you to choose only those goods and services you want or need and to pay only for those you select, whether you are making arrangements pre-need or at need.